 Located along the migratory path of some of the largest Chinook salmon in the world, this is arguably the best location for landing a Tyee – a term used for Chinooks weighing over 30lbs.
-The Chinook pass through here in numbers on the way to their remote spawning rivers in the wilderness of Northern British Columbia.
+The Chinook pass through here in good numbers on the way to their remote spawning rivers in the wilderness of Northern British Columbia.
 The best time of year for fishing here is June, July and early August.
 While it costs more to get up here, if you are looking for the largest possible Chinook (King) this is the place to do it.
 For most people it is best to fly in to a fishing resort here.
 Check out our guided fishing packages for Haida Gwaii…

-This remote place is one of the hardest to get to since you have to fly in and then drive over gravel road, but there is some great Chinook fishing that happens here for small to medium sized Chinook.
+This remote place is one of the hardest to get to since you have to fly in and then drive over gravel road, but there is some good Chinook fishing that happens here for small to medium sized Chinook.
 June, July and early August is peak time.
 Winter Harbour has been know for its bottom fish mostly though unfortunately DFO just closed down Yellow Eye for the whole BC coast.